spyder-anna/spydertoptest/README.md

-# Spydertop
+# Spydertop Test

 Spydertop is a tool that provides htop-like functionality for any point in time, on any of your Spyderbat-enabled machines.
 Utilizing Spyderbat’s kernel-level system monitoring and public APIs, Spydertop allows analysts to look into system anomalies days or even months after they occur.
+Let's view the demo.

 ## Demo: